 The government should set out the details of the revenue mechanisms that will be required to encourage private sector capital into deploying the technologies needed to meet the net zero target.
 The model of economic regulation framework must also evolve to facilitate the investment required for net zero.

 The establishment of the new infrastructure bank has the potential to accelerate the development of new technologies needed to achieve net zero.
 It should provide early-stage risk capital and act as a catalyst for additional private sector investment into commercial electric car charging stations.
+This investment will be crucial in scaling up the necessary infrastructure to support the increasing number of electric vehicles on the road.

 Catalyst is digitising all aspects of energy, including billing, data, consumption, spend, payments, procurement and emissions reporting.
 When combined with its fully funded renewable energy solutions, Catalyst offers a unique and powerful approach to managing energy.